karinorman/biodivTS/README.md

 # Functional Change through Time
-This repository contains the code necessary to reproduce analyses and figures associated with the manuscript "Examining the evidence of widespread maintenance of functional composition in vertebrate communities".
+This repository contains the code necessary to reproduce analyses and figures associated with the manuscript "No general trend for multiple dimensions of functional diversity in bird and mammal communities".

 It is archived on Zenodo at: https://doi.org/10.5281/zenodo.5514335